GwMamba/GwMamba/README.md

 <p>I'm a Full-Stack Web Developer focused on building beautiful and responsive web applications.

-I've been working with technology since 2010, where I grew a interest in computers and electrinics.
+I've been working with technology since 2010, where I grew a interest in computers and electronics.
 This led me to become an Aircraft Computer and Electronics Engineer.
 With time, I gained a  strong and deep passion for web development.
 During this time I worked with the most diverse types of projects.
 I have an interest in Virtual and Artificial Reality, Artificial Intelligence, Cyber Security and Machine Learning.

 ## 🛠️Tech Stack
 - 👩‍💻 Programming Languages, Frameworks, and Tools